Tillered Docs

 arctic peers list

-3. If you need to re-add, delete first:
+If you genuinely need to re-add it, delete it first:

 arctic peers delete PEER_ID --yes